peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public sealed class Message

  Represents an email message, and contains methods and properties for accessing and modifying email message data.
 This class implements the Internet Message Format (RFC 5322) and Multipurpose Internet Mail Extensions (MIME; RFC 2045-2047, RFC 2049).

  <b>Thread safety:</b> This class is mutable; its properties can be changed.
 None of its instance methods are designed to be thread safe.
 Therefore, access to objects from this class must be synchronized if multiple threads can access them at the same time.

  The following lists known deviations from the mail specifications (Internet Message Format and MIME):

   * The content-transfer-encodings "quoted-printable" and "base64" are treated as 7bit instead if they occur in a message or body part with content type "multipart/*" or "message/*" (other than "message/global", "message/global-headers", "message/global-disposition-notification", or "message/global-delivery-status").

   * If a message has two or more Content-Type header fields, it is treated as having a content type of "application/octet-stream", unless one or more of the header fields is syntactically invalid.

   * Illegal UTF-8 byte sequences appearing in header field values are replaced with replacement characters.
 Moreover, UTF-8 is parsed everywhere in header field values, even in those parts of some structured header fields where this appears not to be allowed.
 (UTF-8 is a character encoding for the Unicode character set.)

   * This implementation can parse a message even if that message is without a From header field, without a Date header field, or without both.

   * The To and Cc header fields are allowed to contain only comments and whitespace, but these "empty" header fields will be omitted when generating.

   * There is no line length limit imposed when parsing header fields, except header field names.

   * There is no line length limit imposed when parsing quoted-printable or base64 encoded bodies.

   * If the transfer encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 (called "8-bit bytes" in the rest of this summary) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".

   * In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, 8-bit bytes are still allowed:

   * (a) The preamble and epilogue of multipart messages, which will be ignored.

- * (b) If the charset is declared to be `utf-8`  .
+  * (b) If the charset is declared to be  `utf-8` utf-8 .

- * (c) If the content type is "text/html" and the charset is declared to be `us-ascii`  , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).
+  * (c) If the content type is "text/html" and the charset is declared to be  `us-ascii` us-ascii , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).

   * (d) In non-MIME message bodies and in text/plain message bodies.
 Any 8-bit bytes are replaced with the substitute character byte (0x1a).

   * If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U+000A).
 (See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of this kind.)

- * The name `ascii`  is treated as a synonym for `us-ascii`  , despite being a reserved name under RFC 2046.
-The name `cp1252`  and `utf8`  are treated as synonyms for `windows-1252`  and `utf-8`  , respectively, even though they are not IANA registered aliases.
+  * The name  `ascii` ascii is treated as a synonym for  `us-ascii` us-ascii , despite being a reserved name under RFC 2046.
+The name  `cp1252` cp1252 and  `utf8` utf8 are treated as synonyms for  `windows-1252` windows-1252 and  `utf-8` utf-8 , respectively, even though they are not IANA registered aliases.

   * The following deviations involve encoded words under RFC 2047:

   * (a) If a sequence of encoded words decodes to a string with a CTL character (U+007F, or a character less than U+0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.

   * (b) This implementation can decode encoded words regardless of the character length of the line in which they appear.
 This implementation can generate a header field line with one or more encoded words even if that line is more than 76 characters long.
 (This implementation follows the recommendation in RFC 5322 to limit header field lines to no more than 78 characters, where possible.)

   It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.

  Note that this class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
 4.5.1).

  Note that this implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP (the only supported encoding that uses code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
 (Each encoded word still starts in "ASCII mode", though.)
 This, however, is not a deviation to RFC 2047 because the relevant rule only concerns bringing the output device back to "ASCII mode" after the decoded text is displayed (see last paragraph of sec.
 6.2) -- since the decoded text is converted to Unicode rather than kept as ISO-2022-JP, this is not applicable since there is no such thing as "ASCII mode" in the Unicode Standard.

  Note that this library (the MailLib library) has no facilities for sending and receiving email messages, since that's outside this library's scope.

   ### Member Summary
 * <code>[AddAttachment(PeterO.Mail.MediaType)](#AddAttachment_PeterO_Mail_MediaType)</code> - Adds an attachment with an empty body and with the given media type to this message.
 * <code>[AddAttachment(System.IO.Stream, PeterO.Mail.MediaType)](#AddAttachment_System_IO_Stream_PeterO_Mail_MediaType)</code> - Adds an attachment to this message in the form of data from the given readable stream, and with the given media type.
 * <code>[AddAttachment(System.IO.Stream, PeterO.Mail.MediaType, string)](#AddAttachment_System_IO_Stream_PeterO_Mail_MediaType_string)</code> - Adds an attachment to this message in the form of data from the given readable stream, and with the given media type and file name.